UselessGuru/UG-Miner/README.md

       Use calculations based on 24hr prices to get a more stable estimate.
       NOT sensible to spikes.
-      They show less switching than following current or plus price estimate. lower profitability in exchange for less switching.
+      They show less switching than following current or plus price estimate. lower estimated profitability in exchange for less switching.

    Poolnames ending in *Plus